Huffer: History

 Huffer had its origins in the New Zealand professional snowboarding scene in the late 1990s which was then a reasonably small and close-knit community.
 According to Dunstan, at the time, snowboarders "didn’t want to wear ski overalls because you want to look like a skateboarder on the snow" and there was demand for well-designed, casual clothing that could withstand the elements of New Zealand's freezing alpine conditions.
 Initially, the company's first production runs were directed solely at the snowboarding community but by the end of 1997 the company had expanded its reach into a number of retail clothing stockists and had begun to also target the skateboarding community through lighter-weight summer items.

 In 1998, Huffer first began producing Kiwiana-themed t-shirts featuring classic local motifs.
 Within several years the popularity of these designs had helped grow recognition of the brand and allowed it to gain shelfspace in up-market retailers in Wellington and other larger urban centres across New Zealand.

 In the mid-2000s, Huffer continued to expand across New Zealand and into Australia including opening a store in Bondi, an area popular with New Zealanders living in Australia.
 In 2011, the company launched its own-brand retail outlets where only its merchandise would be sold.
 By 2018, the company had eight of these stores across locations in New Zealand and an additional three in Australia.
 The company also had a foray into the United States market, including supplying to Urban Outfitters.

 Co-founder Daniel Buckley sold his share in the company in 2012.
 In 2019 he was appointed as chief executive officer of the New Zealand used car dealership chain 2 Cheap Cars.

+In July 2026, it was alleged that Huffer was using AI generated images that was based on human models.